‘RHOA’ Season 12 Cast Rumors: NeNe Leakes Reportedly Gets A Raise, Cynthia Bailey Fired?

 “NeNe is coming back,” the show insider shared.
 “She’s had a rough season, but she is the one that Bravo wants.”

-As fans saw during the last few episodes of Season 11, Leakes faced tons of backlash from fans online due to her treatment of her husband Gregg, who was diagnosed with cancer last year.
-She was also accused of acting too aggressive during a filming session at her home after feeling as if production crossed the line in regard to where they were filming.
+As fans saw during the last few episodes of Season 11, Leakes faced tons of backlash from social media fans due to her treatment of her husband, Gregg, who was diagnosed with cancer last year.
+She was also accused of acting too aggressive during a filming session at her home, after feeling as if production crossed the line in regard to where they were filming.

 “Unless NeNe decides on her own not to do the show they will have her back and give her a raise,” the source added.